salt-extensions/extension_migration/README.md

 ```
 ### 3. Run the prepare-for-migration.py script

-It will do all the previous steps up to do running `git commit`
+It will do all the previous steps up to running `git commit`

 ## Manual - if the script doesn't work